e0ipso/e0ipso.github.io/_posts/2020-09-09-sunsetting-api-first-initiative.md

   - Drupal Development
 image: /assets/images/2020/sunset.jpg
 ---
 TL;DR: we are putting an official end to the [API-first initiative](https://www.drupal.org/project/ideas/issues/2757967) although we don't consider our work done.
 The initiative leads have struggled to find availability or energy to keep moving it forward.
 The [upcoming JS components initiative](https://www.drupal.org/blog/state-of-drupal-presentation-july-2020) will likely light this flame back up, and we'll be there to assist and guide in their API endeavors.
+[This patch](https://www.drupal.org/project/drupal/issues/3170020) removes the initiative from the MAINTAINERS.txt.

 <!-- more -->